-The scheme is available for learners at the Ashley Down Centre, College Green Centre and South Bristol Skills Academy.
+The scheme is available for learners at the Ashley Down Centre, College Green Centre, South Bristol Skills Academy and Parkway Centres.

 The Travel Training Service provides a safe place to try out independent travel, learn new skills and build confidence.

 The scheme supports learners to overcome barriers by empowering them with tools that facilitate their inclusion and their transition into adulthood and employment.

 Who is Travel Training for?

-Some of the learners we support have never had the opportunity to travel independently before, while others are already independent in some routes and they wish to learn a new route or to improve their confidence and safety.
+Some of the learners we support have never had the opportunity to travel independently before, while others are already independent in some routes and they want to learn a new route or to improve their confidence and safety.

 Why do Travel Training?